VoidHack/write-ups/Square CTF 2017/pwn/6yte/README.md

   <img src="screens/bytes.png">
 </p>

 This is where the real task begins.
-Let's recall what do we have right now.
+Let's recall that we have right now.
 The flag is located in our memory and we can see it.
 Also, we can control 6 executable bytes.
 So, the simplest (and the only one) idea is next: we use ```write``` syscall to write the flag into the output stream.

 Let's examine the registers for that: ```eax = 0x4; ebx = 0x1; edx = 0x5```.
 It means that we will write to the stdout 5 bytes of a buffer stored in the ```ecx```.
 But ecx stores something useless!
 Yes, this is why we need this 6 bytes of our input.
 You can notice that ```edi``` contains flag address, so the goal is to move this address to ```ecx```.
 We can input ```lea ecx, [edi]; syscall;``` (in bytes it's ```8d0fcd80```)assembly instruction to output first 5 bytes of the flag.